bokodigital/boko-seo-wordpress/README.md

 server (`/api/license`) verifies it against the domain they're actually connected to, stores it in their encrypted session, and every item unlocks.
 The check is re-run on each request (`/api/items`), so it can't be faked by editing the page.
+**Internal team unlock (Boko):** set `INTERNAL_UNLOCK_KEY` on Vercel to any strong shared secret.
+Anyone who pastes that exact value into the licence box unlocks the app on **any** connected site/store — no per-domain key needed.
+Use it for internal work across client sites; keep it private and rotate it if it leaks.
+Leave it unset to disable internal unlock entirely.